ERFouX/hp-fan-control/README.md

 ```

 ## Customization

+This installer will create a folder in your home - you can edit it and change it to /usr/bin or something else

 If you want to adjust the fan speeds, you can edit the `smart-fan-control.sh` script.
 The current setting uses 80% when plugged in, but you can change this to any value between 0 and 100.